 Polygamous marriages were introduced in Utah during the 1840s and partly phased

 out in 1890.
-Many tens of thousands of couples still practice polygyny, mainly couples in small fundamentalist Mormon faith groups in the state of Utah and the Canadian
+Many tens of thousands of couples still practice polygyny.
+They are mainly couples in small fundamentalist Mormon faith groups in the state of Utah and the Canadian

 province of British Columbia.
 They are almost never prosecuted.

 Marriages by African-American slaves were banned in some U.S. states,

 and only permitted after the conclusion of the civil war in the 19th century.

 Marriages by deaf couples were banned in some U.S. states in the late 19th and early 20th century.
 All such laws were repealed many decades ago.